fahadmapari/tss-gaming-server/readme.md

 if `dateTo` is not provided only 1 day tournaments will be returned.

+- tournaments can also be filtered by game by using `game` query parameter. value of game will be game's `_id`.
+Every game contains a unique property of `_id`

+`/tournament/list?game=60b1ff2af3e7470015c51119`

 all query parameters are optional

 No auth required